Here you have a short checklist and other useful information for your next travel in Portugal.

 That is rare to snow in Portugal.
 The last time was in 2006!

 We sometimes have snow in Serra da Estrela.
 It’s the highest mountain range in Continental Portugal.
-The highest point has 1993 meters (6539 feet).Winter in Portugal:
+The highest point is 1993 meters (6539 feet).Winter in Portugal:

 Winter, from December to February, is mild on the coast, even in the northern part, since the average temperature in January is around 9 °C (48 °F) in Porto and 11 °C (52 °F) in Lisbon.